 Considerations for grant recipients will include:

-- Identified benefit that attending the educational conference will bring to career.
+- Explain what benefits the educational event(s) will bring to your career

 - Financial need.